-Parents can assist by encouraging their child to be punctual to prevent lateness for classes and studying, to follow the dress code, and act appropriately.
+Parents can assist by encouraging their child to be punctual, to study, to follow the dress code, and act appropriately.

 The school administration recommends parents be aware of the school disciplinary principles; keep in close contact with the homeroom teacher, subject teachers, and educators as well.